simonepm/gomulus/README.md

       }
     }

-In the example above, GOmulus will select 1000 lines per batch from a CSV file and will persist the selected data on a MySQL table, truncated beforehand, or created if it doesn't exists.
+In the example above, GOmulus will select 1000 lines per batch from a CSV file, skipping the first line, and will persist the selected data on a MySQL table, truncated beforehand.

 ## Custom source and destination drivers